Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 In Antares, arcane staves are common, while firearms are rare due to their reliance on *Cordite*, a substance rendered inert near creatures attuned to the Weave.
 This includes all Antares races except Londoners.

-Using firearms requires suppressing one’s connection to the Weave, a difficult skill that few pursue, as traditional ranged weapons like bows are more practical for most.
+Using firearms requires suppressing one's connection to the Weave, a difficult skill that few pursue, as traditional ranged weapons like bows are more practical for most.

 ### Basic Understanding